Indian Constitution Questions Answers

 D

-A citizen whose Fundamental Rights have been violated can approach the Supreme Court which will issue appropriate writ against the authority
+An individual can move the Supreme Court to issue a writ against the violating authority

 No Description